syalunin/quantum-vortices/README.md

 # Quantum vortices

-This repository provides powerful tools for solving the nonlinear Schrödinger equation in a wide range of applications, ranging from ultra-cold atoms and superconductivity to cosmic phenomena modeled as superfluids.
+This repository provides powerful tools for solving the nonlinear Schrödinger equation in a wide range of applications, ranging from ultra-cold atoms and superconductivity to superfluid-related cosmic phenomena.

 ## Features
 - Calculation of eigenvalues and eigenvectors